 In a statement posted on social media on Wednesday evening, the organiser also offered these fans the option of attending a special 40-minute rehearsal session on March 24 free of charge on top of the refund and apologised for the disruption.

-By 8am on Thursday, the Consumer Council had logged 163 complaints related to the matter, with total claims amounting to more than HK$447,000.
+As of 5pm on Thursday, the Consumer Council had logged 174 complaints related to the matter, with total claims amounting to more than HK$485,000.

-Of the complaints, 71 were lodged by locals, with many saying they were dissatisfied with the organiser's failure to offer them alternatives such as priority ticket purchases or exchanges for other shows.
-The largest local claim involves approximately HK$7,900.
+Among the complaints lodged by local residents, many said they were dissatisfied with the organiser's failure to offer them alternatives such as priority ticket purchases or exchanges for other shows.

-The remaining complaints were filed by non-locals, most of whom were from the mainland, who expressed frustration that the organiser had not offered compensation for travel and accommodation costs.
-The highest claim in this regard was around HK$8,000.
+Of the complaints filed by non-locals, most of whom were from the mainland who expressed frustration that the organiser had not offered compensation for travel and accommodation costs.

 Speaking on an RTHK radio programme, Consumer Council chief executive Alaina Shum said the watchdog had reached out to the event organiser on Wednesday evening to seek clarity.